RockMyRun

 Rock My Run (stylized as RockMyRun; trademarked slogan: "The Best Running Music in the World™") is a mobile running/fitness app founded in 2011 that provides running and workout music in the form of DJ mixes.
-It is owned by Rock My World, Inc., a technology company based in San Diego, California.
+It is owned by Rock My World, Inc., a health and fitness technology company based in San Diego, California.
 The app allows users to listen to these professional DJ mixes on their smartphone while running or working out to enhance and motivate their performance.

 Rock My World, Inc. also developed the app Jolt.ai for the software Slack.

 History

 During the early stages of the company, Rock My World, Inc. raised more than $2 million in funding generated by the Irvine Company's The Vine SD and from institutional investors including Skullcandy, ZTE and Lighter Capital and were admitted to the Plug and Play Tech Center in Sunnyvale and to the tech incubator EvoNexus in San Diego.
 In an interview with co-founder and ex-Qualcomm staff Adam Riggs-Zeigen, he said that "from the beginning [their] big goal is to help people live healthier lives."

-Speaking for Reuters in 2014, Riggs-Zeigen said: "We want to help people enjoy running more and perform better, because those are the keys to getting them to do that activity again."
-Also in 2014 for ABC News, he explained: "We help people run for longer, farther and faster, and do things they never thought were possible.
-It's amazing how the right music combined with the right tempo does that.
-There's strong research that shows music paced with your stride helps improve performance by up to 15 percent.
-There's a lot of evidence to making sure you have the right beat for your stride."